Driving E-Mobility to the next level!

 Exhibition Program

-Gehring stands for technologically innovative solutions, extensive expertise in production technology for the electric drivetrain and, last but not least, many decades as a system supplier to OEM and TIER1 customers within the automotive industry and supplier industry.
+Gehring stands for technologically innovative solutions, extensive expertise in production technology for the electric powertrain, and decades of experience as a system supplier for OEMs and Tier 1 customers in the automotive and supplier industry.

 • Twisting